 There was an atmosphere of friendliness in the centre.
-Some art work completed by residents was on display.
-Staff members were observed to engage with residents in a caring and respectful manner.
-Residents and a staff member on duty were observed to sing and dance along together.
+Some art work completed by a number of the respite users was on display.
+The person in charge and a staff member were observed to engage with residents in a caring and respectful manner.

+A resident was observed to seek out the person in charge to speak with them in private, about a personal matter which was on their mind.
 It was evident that the residents had a close bond with the person in charge and staff member on duty.

 The centre was found to be comfortable and homely.
 It was located in a quiet housing estate but within walking distance of a local town.
-There was a good sized and well maintained garden for the resident's use.
-It was reported that new seating and table were in the process of being purchased for residents use.
-The centre was spacious with a good sized kitchen come dining area and sitting room.
-There was also a small games room which included a mini pool table and football board game.
+There was a good sized and well maintained garden for the respite users' use.
+The garden included some hanging sensory mirrors, a swing bench and a table with benches for outdoor dining.
+The centre was spacious with a good sized kitchen come dining area and a sitting room.
 Residents availing of respite each had their own bedroom which they could personalise to their own taste for the duration of their visit.
 Two of the bedrooms had en-suite facilities.
 This promoted the resident's independence and dignity, and recognised their individuality and personal preferences.

 There was evidence that the residents availing of respite and their representatives were consulted and communicated with, about decisions regarding the resident's care during their stay.
 Records were maintained of contact with families prior to the residents stay to ascertain any changes to health and social care needs prior to their visit.
 Thereafter, there were daily one-to-one conversations with the residents in relation to their needs, preferences and choices regarding activities and meal choices.
 The inspector did not have an opportunity to meet with the relatives of residents availing of respite but it was reported that they were happy with the care and support that the residents received.
-The provider had completed a survey with relatives as part of their annual review which indicated that they were happy with the care and support being provided for their loved one.
-It was noted that families had proposed a need for additional respite hours.
+The provider had completed a survey with relatives as part of their annual review which indicated that they were happy with the care and support being provided for their loved ones during respite stays.